DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ```
 minikube ip
 ```
-This will output your cluster's ip write it down.
+This will output your cluster's ip address, write it down.
 Next step is to copy the server project into your cluster.
 ```
 scp -r server docker@yourminikubeIPaddress:~/
 ```